Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Related Work

 \section{Related Work}

-We give a brief overview of the related literature here; see \Cref{sec:extended-lit} for a comprehensive survey with an expanded discussion.
-Our Spatial Deconfounder sits at the intersection of three main literatures: (i) spatial causal inference under interference and spatially structured confounding, (ii) methods for deconfounding in general average treatment effect (ATE) estimation, and (iii) deep learning for spatial and latent structure modeling.
+We give a brief overview of the related literature (see \Cref{sec:extended-lit} for a comprehensive survey and discussion).
+Our work sits at the intersection of three main literatures: (i) spatial causal inference under interference and spatially structured confounding, (ii) deconfounding in general average treatment effect (ATE) estimation, and (iii) deep learning for spatial and latent structure modeling.